-We are delighted that you are thinking of getting married in church.
-Making your vows in church and receiving God’s blessing on your marriage is appreciated by many couples and will add a spiritual dimension to your wedding.
+Congratulations on your decision to get married in church.
+Making your vows in church and receiving God’s blessing on your marriage will add a spiritual dimension to your wedding.
 The ceremony includes God and looks to him for help and guidance both today and in the years ahead.

 Our marriage leaflet (which includes details of fees) can be accessed here.